Woods-Trevin/WarCardGame/README.md

 2. run `npm start` in seperate terminal in frontend directory

-3. Click `start game` to run simulation.
+3. Click `start game` on webpage to run simulation.

 ## Application Architecture